 If you’re looking to switch things up, these breakfast smoothie recipes are filling enough to keep you going until lunch.

-The creamy taste of cashew milk combined with nut butter and avocado make this smoothie super filling.
-Plus you’ll feel like you’re having cookies for breakfast!
+The creamy taste of cashew milk combined with nut butter and avocado makes this smoothie super filling.
+Plus, you’ll feel like you’re having cookies for breakfast!

-Add in spinach, chia seeds and flaxseed meal to keep you full until lunch.
-Chia seeds contain 2.5 grams of protein per tablespoon and a hefty share of heart-healthy omega-3 fatty acids.
+Add in spinach, chia seeds, and flaxseed meal to keep you full until lunch.
+Chia seeds contain 2.5 grams of protein per tablespoon and a hefty share of heart-healthy omega-3 fatty acids [source].

-Hemp seeds are packed with essential fatty acids (omega-3 and omega-6) and have 3.5 grams of protein per tablespoon while bee pollen contains high-quality proteins and amino acids.
+Hemp seeds have essential fatty acids (omega-3 and omega-6) along with 3.5 grams of protein per tablespoon [source], while bee pollen contains high-quality proteins, antioxidants, and amino acids [source].

 Greek yogurt has around 17 grams per cup!
-Icelandic skyr is another great option, but it’s a good idea to just stick with plain yogurt to keep the sugar content low, and sweeten your smoothies naturally with whole fruits.
+Icelandic skyr is another great option, but it’s a good idea to just stick with plain yogurt to keep the sugar content low and sweeten your smoothies naturally with whole fruits.
 Cottage cheese is another great option.

-Keep you blood sugar stable with low-glycemic frozen berries, healthy fats, leafy greens and clean protein.
+Keep your blood sugar stable with low-glycemic frozen berries, healthy fats, leafy greens, and clean protein.
 Up the protein with protein powder that encourages muscle recovery, replenishes nutrient stores, and keeps you feeling full longer.

-If you want the taste of a peanut butter jelly sandwich pretty much all the time… get a lightened up version in the form of this delicious smoothie!
-This vegan peanut butter and jelly smoothie contains simple carbs (from fruit and the optional honey) to get you going in the morning, as well as fiber, protein and complex carbs from kale, chia seeds and nut butter that will keep you full for hours.
+If you want the taste of a peanut butter and jelly sandwich pretty much all the time… get a lightened-up version in the form of this delicious smoothie!
+This vegan peanut butter and jelly smoothie contains simple carbs (from fruit and the optional honey) to get you going in the morning, as well as fiber, protein, and complex carbs from kale, chia seeds, and nut butter that will keep you full for hours.

-Nut butters are delicious smoothie mix-ins and stick-to-yer-ribs satiating, and they bring along a about 4 grams of protein per tablespoon.
+Nut butters are delicious smoothie mix-ins and stick-to-yer-ribs satiating.
+They bring along about 4 grams of protein per tablespoon.

-For a creamier taste than a typical fruit shake try this recipe loaded with good-for-you fats and kale greens.
-One packed cup of kale not only adds vitamin K and folate, but it also provides 3 grams of protein for your drinking pleasure.
-Plus the fiber from the chia seeds keeps you feeling full!
+For a creamier taste than a typical fruit shake, try this recipe loaded with good-for-you fats and superfood kale greens.
+One packed cup of kale not only adds vitamin K and folate, but it also provides 3 grams of protein [source] for your drinking pleasure.
+Plus, the fiber from the chia seeds keeps you feeling full!